victorlembo/victorlembo/README.md

 I have a bachelor's degree in Strategic Business Management from Mackenzie University.<br>

-Now, I am currently studying Systems Analysis and Development at Fatec, São Paulo State Technological College.
+Now, I am currently studying Systems Analysis and Development at Fatec, São Paulo State Technological College and

-I am looking for an internship to start  to work in IT area and develop my skills.
+working as an intern Fullstack Web Developer.
 I am available for an interview anytime.

 ### I am currently learning...